When will we find out who the next president is?

 With many states making it easier to request a mail ballot amid the coronavirus pandemic, it has to be expected those mail ballots will take more time to process than ballots that are cast in person.

 States like Michigan, Pennsylvania and Wisconsin made a conscious decision to wait until Election Day to start counting mail-in ballots.
 As a result, it could take days to tally enough ballots to project a winner.
-These three states will play a key role in deciding the next president.
+Pennsylvania has said they don’t expect all votes to be counted for several days.

+Meanwhile, Nevada officials have said they won’t have additional results available until Thursday morning, at the earliest.

-The wrangling in the states over the use of mail-in ballots has come as President Donald Trump falsely claims that mail voting is ripe for widespread fraud.
+The wrangling in the states over the use of mail-in ballots has come as Trump falsely claims that mail voting is ripe for widespread fraud.

 And here’s another wrinkle that could delay the naming of a winner: In some key states, mail-in ballots can come in several days after Election Day and still be counted, as long as they are postmarked by then.
 Democrats have argued that the flood of absentee ballots and slow mail delivery in some areas makes such a precaution necessary.